Patrick Mboma

 Henri Patrick Mboma Dem (born 15 November 1970) is a Cameroonian former professional footballer who played as a striker.
-He is the former all-time top goal-scorer for the Cameroon national team.
+He is the fourth all-time top goal-scorer for the Cameroon national team.

 Club career

 Born in Douala, Cameroon, Mboma started his domestic football career in 1993.
 During his career he played for Châteauroux, Paris Saint-Germain, Metz, Gamba Osaka, Cagliari, Parma, Sunderland (where he scored once against Tottenham Hotspur), Al-Ittihad, Tokyo Verdy and Vissel Kobe before retiring on 16 May 2005.